ssapra/docs-build-service/tutorial.md

 It is composed of the following components:

 1. The `team` that the image belongs to.
 It has to be the team you are a part of as well.
 You can only create images for teams you belong to.
-1. The `source` that defines that src that images will be built against.
-The revision can either be a branch, tag or a commit-sha.
+1. The `source` defines the git location of the code that images will be built against.
+The `revision` can either be a branch, tag or a commit-sha.
 When targeted against a branch, a build is triggered for every new commit.
 In case this is a private git repo, its credentials must be specified in the `repositories` section of the team configuration.
-1. An `image registry` that defines the destination registry of the builds for the image.
+1. An `image registry` defines the destination registry of the builds for the image.
 The credentials for the target registry must be specified in the `registries` section of the team configuration.
+This should also match the domain of one of the registries provided in the team configuration.

 The value of `image.tag` will be used to refer to the image once it has been created within Pivotal Build Service.
 Updating this field will lead to the creation of a new image.